AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

 run time in Ada are rejected as illegal in |SPARK| if this property can be determined prior to formal program verification.

+.. centered:: **Legality Rules**

+.. _tu-selected_components-lr_01:

-In particular, if the prefix of a record component selection is known statically to be constrained so that the selected component is not present, then the component selection (which, in Ada, would raise Constraint_Error if it were to be evaluated) is illegal.
+1. If the prefix of a record component selection is known statically to be constrained so that the selected component is not present, then the component selection (which, in Ada, would raise Constraint_Error if it were to be evaluated) is illegal.

+.. _etu-selected_components-lr:

 Attributes
 ~~~~~~~~~~

-The ``attribute_designator`` Access is not allowed in |SPARK|.

 .. todo::  Are there any other language defined attributes which will not be supported?
            To be completed in the Milestone 4 version of this document.